Expand/Collapse All

 • How does the WGAW find writers of non-covered projects?

-Since the foreign levies program began, the WGAW has been building a data base of credited writers on non-WGA projects.
+Since the foreign levies program began, the WGAW has been building a database of credited writers on non-WGA projects.
 The WGAW Foreign Levies Department has employees whose work includes locating the non-member writers or their heirs who are entitled to foreign levies.
 The WGAW has now launched an expanded website that lists the names of the writers who have not been located so that they, or anyone with information about them, can contact the WGAW.

 • FOREIGN LEVIES LITIGATION